\n\n

 Reusable bed pads (sometimes called washable bed pads or draw sheets) serve the same basic function — protecting the bed surface — but are washed and reused rather than discarded.
 Most are made with a soft fabric top layer, an absorbent middle layer, and a waterproof backing.

-They range considerably in quality.
-Budget versions from supermarkets or online marketplaces may have thin absorbent layers and poor waterproofing after repeated washing.
-Better-quality versions from specialist continence suppliers hold significantly more fluid and maintain their waterproofing over hundreds of washes.
+They vary considerably in quality.
+Budget versions from supermarkets or online marketplaces may have thin absorbent layers and limited waterproofing after repeated washing.
+Better-quality versions from specialist continence suppliers hold more fluid and maintain waterproofing over hundreds of washes.

 The Core Trade-Off: Convenience vs Cost